IBM/knative101-eventing/step3/README.md

 NAME       AGE
 cronjobs   23s
 ```

+Remember we already have heart beat events in the default Broker.
+If we add another event source `CronJobs` who also sends events to default broker, we will get two kinds of events in the Broker.

 Check the logs of `event-display`, you can see that both messages from `heartbeats` and `cronjob`: